-No matter when you visit you will encounter some crowds.
-Sometimes the crowds will be light but on occasion they might feel unmanageable.
+No matter when you visit Walt Disney World you will encounter some crowds.
+Sometimes the crowds will be light but on occasion, they might feel unmanageable.

-Although Walt Disney World will be busy during most periods of the year it is busiest in Summer Months, Easter, Thanksgiving, New Year, Independence Day & Christmas.
+Although Walt Disney World will be busy during most periods of the year it is busiest in Summer Months, Spring Break, Easter, Thanksgiving, New Year, Independence Day & Christmas.

-There are lots of websites telling you the best days to visit parks but our experience is they often tell you different answers and overall Disney World seems to be getting busier.
+There are lots of websites telling you the best days to visit parks, but our experience is they often tell you different answers and overall Disney World seems to be getting busier.
 We do not recommend paying for any service which claims it can predict crowd levels.
 We have paid previously and been overall very disappointed.

-- Consider taking a mid afternoon break and return in the evening.
+- Consider taking a mid-afternoon break and return in the evening.
 Not only will it be cooler but crowds often will be lighter.
 It is amazing how often an attraction which had over an hour wait earlier in the day will be a walk-on in the last hour.

 - Look at the crowd calendar on various websites to see if you can pick a pattern of the best days to visit specific parks.
 Our experience is these websites often offer conflicting opinions but by reviewing several you should start to get an idea of the best time to visit parks.

-- Avoid parks with Extra Magic Hours even if you are staying in a Disney Resort.
-The only caveat it to this is to get there for opening of EMH.
-If you are late go elsewhere.
+- Avoid parks with Early Extra Magic Hours even if you are staying in a Disney Resort.
+Early Extra Magic Hours brings much larger crowds to a park the majority arriving early.

 - Schedule plenty of breaks and make sure you drink plenty of water.
 Crowds always seem worse when you are tired and dehydrated.

 - Create a good plan which can be easily altered if unexpected events occur.
-Events do occur e.g. bad weather or sickness have some spare capacity so you can catch up.
+If events do occur, e.g. bad weather or sickness have some spare capacity so you can catch up.

 - Make sure you have the My Disney Experience App.
-Filled with handy features the app lets you view and update your plans, make dining reservations, search maps of all 4 theme parks, get real-time attraction wait times and more.
-Plus with free WiFi now available throughout Walt Disney World you can reach this information anywhere.
+Filled with handy features the app lets you view and update your plans, make dining reservations, book more Fastpass reservations, search maps of all four theme parks, get real-time attraction wait times and more.

-Do you have any more tips to beat the Disney world crowds?
+Do you have any more tips on how to beat the Disney world crowds?
 Leave a comment below